ANSNERLINGEMIMAS/Exp-2/README.md

 # Exp - 2 LIBRARY MANAGEMENT SYSTEM

 # AIM:
-To draw the UML diagram for Library Management.
+To draw the UML diagram for Library Management System.

 # SRS (Procedure):
 List of Programs: